 Your experience section is the most important section.
 Spend time developing the descriptions of your experience and qualifications.
 Use the job description to choose relevant action verbs and transferable skills.
 Start each bullet with an "Action Verb" and describe the transferable skill.
 Transferable skills are abilities you have that are related to the position you are trying to obtain.

-1. What Did You Do?
-2. How Did You Do It?
-3. Add Details 4.
-What Were The Results?
-Your responsibilities and projects Use adverbs to describe how each responsibility was handled Use numbers to quantify your skills; how often, for how many people

-Example:

-- · Provided administrative support for two managers in areas of file maintenance and processing confidential information. - · Collaborated with colleagues to implement an after school tutoring program which benefited 20 students. - · Developed client relationships through personal follow up and interaction to exceed sales goal by 10%.
+1. WHAT DID YOU DO?
+2. HOW DID YOU DO IT?
+3. ADD DETAILS 4.
+WHAT WERE THE RESULTS?
+Your responsibilities and projects Use adverbs to describe how each responsibility was handled Use numbers to quantify your skills; Explain how it met when the projects have been been been been been been been be EXAMPLE: Provided administrative support for two managers in areas of file maintenance and processing confidential information.
+Collaborated with colleagues to implement an after school tutoring program which benefited 20 students.
+Developed client relationships through personal follow up and interaction to exceed sales goal by 10%.